leoncozzi/config-sync-kcc-policy-demo/README.md

 [Anthos Config Management](https://cloud.google.com/anthos/config-management) demo with the following functionality:

 1. Provision three GKE clusters and enable ACM via the Hub Feature API using Terraform
-2. Hydrate manifests from a set of Dry configs using Kustomize (typically undertaken Platform Engineering teams using the RootSync resource)
+2. Hydrate manifests from a set of Dry configs using Kustomize and sync to clusters (typically undertaken Platform Engineering teams using the RootSync resource)
 3. Each tenant can deploy to clusters using their own repository (typically this would be App teams using the RepoSync resource)
 4. Tenants can provision their application dependant GCP Services using a KRM approach with the Kubernetes Config Connector
 5. Ensure Kubernetes resources adhere to a set of policy contracts using the Policy Controller